Dobrzyń Land: Miscellanea

-The region has numerous lakes and descendants of yeomanry (drobna szlachta, similar as Mazovia).
-There are six towns in the region: Golub-Dobrzyń, Górzno, Lipno, Skępe, Rypin and the historic capital Dobrzyń nad Wisłą.
+The region has numerous lakes and descendants of yeomanry (drobna szlachta, similar as Mazovia), thus there are multiple palaces and historic manor houses in the region.
+There are eight towns in the region: Bobrowniki, Golub-Dobrzyń, Górzno, Kikół, Lipno, Skępe, Rypin and the historic capital Dobrzyń nad Wisłą.
 Cities of Toruń and Włocławek, as well as towns of Ciechocinek and Sierpc, lie just besides its border.
 Its oldest officially crowned sanctuary of Our Lady is Skępe; another is Obory.
 Ecclesiastically, it is divided between the dioceses of Włocławek and Płock.
 After 1793, it has been part of administrative units with the capital in Płock and Warsaw; since 1938 it belonged to Toruń and Włocławek.
 Dialectologically, it is usually adjoined to Chełmno Land.
 Therefore, it is considered as the transitory subregion between three neighbouring regions of Kuyavia, Mazovia and Chełmno Land, with which it had close historical ties at various times.

+In Szafarnia, there is a historic manor house, place of stay of Fryderyk Chopin during his 1824 and 1825 summer vacations, which now hosts a museum dedicated to the composer.
+There are ruins of medieval castles in Złotoria and Bobrowniki.